Ms Catherine Dewsbury

-Catherine joined Medway School of Pharmacy in 2007 as Clinical Lecturer in Pharmacy Practice.
-Whilst at MSOP, Catherine has focused on teaching and student support as a tutor, module convenor, programme lead for a foundation degree for pharmacy technicians, year lead, and latterly spent a year as Director of Admissions and Social Media.
+Catherine joined Medway School of Pharmacy in 2007 as a Clinical Lecturer in Pharmacy Practice.
+She is focused on Teaching and Student Support as a tutor, Module Convenor, Programme Lead for a foundation degree for pharmacy technicians, Year Lead, and latterly spent a year as Director of Admissions and Social Media.

-From 1992 to 2005, Catherine worked on pharmacy policy at a national level: firstly at the Department of Health in Whitehall; then from 2001, she was Clinical Governance lead for the Royal Pharmaceutical Society of Great Britain; and, in 2004-5, as the Project Officer for “Choosing Health Through Pharmacy”.
+For over twelve years, Catherine worked on pharmacy policy at a national level. she started at the Department of Health in Whitehall in 1995; then worked as a Clinical Governance lead for the Royal Pharmaceutical Society of Great Britain in 2001; and, between 2004-2005, as a Project Officer for “Choosing Health Through Pharmacy”.